 The best way to improve a local business' digital presence is to claim, correct, and enhance online business listings.
 Incorrect or outdated listings disproportionately hurt how a local business shows up on a search results page.
 Inaccurate and incorrect listings also provide a poor user search experience and can cause irreparable damage to a business' reputation.
 For example, if a consumer conducts an unbranded search for "pizza near me" and finds a local pizza shop's information, travels to that location, and then finds out that the business is closed when they said they would be open — that local shop just lost a potential customer due to poor and mismanaged facts about the business.

 With the increasing number of online business directories, and the changing local SEO landscape, having accurate and consistent data online is imperative for local businesses.
-Whether you're a local business that has one location or 100 locations, Yext's industry-leading Knowledge Manager software can help you maximize your home field advantage.
+Whether you're a local business that has one location or 100 locations, Yext's industry-leading Knowledge Graph software can help you maximize your home field advantage.